0xsirus/tirdad/README.md

 This can allow side-channel attacks because sensitive information about a system's CPU activity is leaked.

-It may prove very dangerous for long-running cryptographic operations. [xx]
+It may prove very dangerous for long-running cryptographic operations.
+[A]

 Research has demonstrated that it can be used for de-anonymization of location-hidden services.
 [1]